Rawan-fahad-eng/Student-Status-System/README.md

 # Student Status System

-## Description
+## Project Description
-A simple web application built using HTML, CSS, JavaScript, PHP, and MySQL.

-## Features
-- Add student name and age.
-- Save data to MySQL database.
-- Display data in a table.
-- Toggle status between 0 and 1 without refreshing the page using JavaScript (Fetch API).
+This project is a simple web application that allows users to enter a name and age, save the data into a MySQL database, display the saved records in a table, and change the status using a Toggle button without refreshing the page.

+---

 ## Technologies Used

+### Frontend
 - HTML
 - CSS
-- JavaScript
+- JavaScript (Fetch API)

+### Backend
 - PHP

+### Database
 - MySQL

+### Hosting
 - InfinityFree

-## How to Run
-1. Upload the project files to InfinityFree.
+---

+## Project Files

+- index.php
+- config.php
+- insert.php
+- toggle.php
+- style.css
+- script.js

+---

+## Implementation Steps

+### Step 1
+Created a free hosting account using InfinityFree.

+### Step 2
-2. Create a MySQL database.
+Created a MySQL database.

-3. Create the users table.
-4. Update database credentials in config.php.
-5. Open the website.
+### Step 3
+Created a table named `users` with the following fields:

+- id
+- name
+- age
+- status

+### Step 4
+Connected PHP to the MySQL database using `config.php`.

+### Step 5
+Designed the user interface using HTML and CSS.

+### Step 6
+Created a form to enter the user's name and age.

+### Step 7
+Used `insert.php` to save the entered data into the database.

+### Step 8
+Displayed all records in a table using PHP.

+### Step 9
+Added a Toggle button to change the status between 0 and 1.

+### Step 10
+Used JavaScript (Fetch API) to update the status instantly without refreshing the page.

+---

+## Features

+- Add Name and Age
+- Save data into MySQL
+- Display data in a table
+- Toggle Status (0 ↔ 1)
+- Update status without page refresh

+---

 ## Author

 Rawan Fahad